anyeZHY/anyeZHY.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
-I am currently an undergraduate at Shanghai Jiao Tong University.
+I am currently an undergraduate at [Shanghai Jiao Tong University] (SJTU), majoring in Artificial Intelligence.
-As a research assistant at the Machine Vision and Intelligence Group (MVIG), I am under the supervision of Prof. [Cewu Lu].
-Additionally, I work closely with Prof. [Junchi Yan].

-In the upcoming summer of 2023, I will be a visiting student at Massachusetts Institute of Technology, where I will be working under the guidance of Prof. [Josh Tenenbaum] and Prof. [Chuang Gan].
+I am also a visiting student/visitor at [Massachusetts Institute of Technology] and [MIT-IBM Watson AI Lab], where I will be working under the guidance of Prof. [Josh Tenenbaum] and Prof. [Chuang Gan].

+In addition, as a research assistant at the [Machine Vision and Intelligence Group] (MVIG), I am under the supervision of Prof. [Cewu Lu].
+Previously, I worked with Prof. [Junchi Yan] at the [SJTU-ReThinkLab].

 <!------------- Mappings --------------->
+[Shanghai Jiao Tong University]: https://en.sjtu.edu.cn
 <!-- MVIG -->
 [MVIG]: https://www.mvig.org/
 [Machine Vision and Intelligence Group]: https://www.mvig.org/